jclark-dot-org/contract-end-date-test/README.md

 ## Steps to Reproduce

-1.  `cd` into the project root directory
+1. Clone the repo and `cd` into the project root directory
 2.  `./createOrgFailPush`
 3. Note that the push command in the script failed to push with an error that Contract.EndDate is not writeable, even though `force-app/main/default/settings/Contract.settings-meta.xml` contains `<autoCalculateEndDate>false</autoCalculateEndDate>`: